sundascript/Fat-Free-Framework-Template/README.md

 ## How to use

 1. Download zip file to your local machine
-2. Extract from `/src/` folder as your root folder
+2. Extract from `/src/` folder to your root folder
 3. use "composer update" to install vendor script
 4. run app from `/public/` folder